projectsveltos/sveltos/docs/internals/cr-ownership.md

 #### When Created

-- A cluster matches the `clusterSelector` defined in the ClusterProfile/Profile
+- A cluster can match only existing ClusterProfile/Profile instances
 - One ClusterSummary is created per matching cluster per ClusterProfile/Profile

 #### When Deleted

 - The parent ClusterProfile/Profile is deleted (cascade deletion via ownerReferences)
-- The cluster no longer matches the `clusterSelector`
+- `stopMatchingBehavior` is set to `WithdrawPolicies` (this is the default behavior) and cluster stops matching

-- `stopMatchingBehavior` is set to `WithdrawPolicies` and cluster stops matching
+When a ClusterProfile/Profile is created, `stopMatchingBehavior` can be left to default (`WithdrawPolicies`) or set to `LeavePolicies`.
+This field indicates what Sveltos does when a ClusterSummary is deleted.

 #### Relationship with Other CRs